RupaliWarulkar/Ecommerce_Sales_Dashboard_PowerBI/README.md

 * **Top and Bottom Performing Products:** "Staple Envelope" is the top-performing product, boasting an impressive YTD Sales figure of $57K.
 On the flip side, "Rediform S.O.S Phone
   Message Book" is identified as the least performing product, recording a meager YTD sales figure of $0.18K.

+# Recommendations
+* Focus on the Furniture category, which has positive YoY sales growth, to improve sales and profitability.
+* Address declining sales in Office Supplies and Technology categories by identifying and resolving performance issues.
+* Optimize logistics and enhance customer satisfaction for the Standard Class shipping type, which has the highest YTD sales.
+* Regularly analyze sales performance, profitability, and category trends to identify growth opportunities.
+* Use data-driven insights for effective decision-making in order to drive further growth.
+* Develop targeted marketing strategies, bundle products, or cross-promote with higher-performing items to increase appeal and generate sales for bottom products.
+* Enhance marketing campaigns, expand market reach, and leverage unique selling points to drive further sales growth for top products.